Saritasa/ios-development-guides/Topics/Distribution-101.md

 A Bundle ID precisely identifies a single app, example: `com.example.awesomeapp`.

 An App ID is a two-part string and consists of a Team ID and a bundle ID search string, with a period (.) separating the two parts, example: `A1B2C3D4E5.com.example.awesomeapp`.
 You can read more about [App ID](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/AppID.html).

+#### What is the difference between Developer and Enterprise program?

+- price (Enterprise costs more)
+- distribution (Ape Store only for Developer, In House only for Enterprise)